Black Hills gold jewelry: Production

 Pure 24 Karat gold bars, and stocks of pure silver and copper are the basic materials.
 These metals are not required to be mined in the Black Hills.
 The finished jewelry known as Black Hills Gold must be produced in the Black Hills of South Dakota.

 The different colors of gold used for leaves and other details are made when the pure 24 Karat yellow gold is alloyed with copper to achieve the traditional 14 karat pink (or red) gold, and the gold is combined with silver to create the 14 karat green gold.
 The resulting gold bars are then readied for rolling.

 The alloyed gold bars are rolled by presses to different thicknesses for different types of jewelry.
 Each part is individually stamped out of the rolled gold sheets using patterns and dies.
 The solid gold leaves and other patterns are then added to a cast jewelry base.

 The cast pieces are then polished by one of two methods, either traditional hand polishing using a wheel, or a process called "tumbling."
 For tumbling: many castings at one time are placed in a tub or cylinder with different sizes and shapes of metal, rubber or other materials in a liquid solution, then agitated or rotated until they have been polished smooth.
 These smooth, cast pieces are then ready for the stamped components, like leaves and grapes, to be mounted on them.

 Some manufacturers, such as Landstroms, use the traditional method to attach the pieces, where the stamped components are individually hand-soldered to the cast gold frame using torches and karat-gold solder.
 Other factories place the solder and components together on the cast item, leaving several such assemblies in a soldering oven where they are soldered by the heat of the oven.

 The almost-finished jewelry is cleaned in a mild acid bath, then inspected for quality.
 A finishing technique known as "wriggling" textures the leaves, creating a textured or frosty effect.
 Each leaf vein is then hand-engraved.

-Each piece is polished in several different steps to bring out its brilliant luster.
-If the item has gemstones in its design, it is sent to the stone setting department for mounting, before final inspection.
+Each piece is polished in several stages to bring out it's luster.
+If the item includes gemstones, it is sent to the stone-setting department for mounting before final inspection.